 Exciting treats from Croatia and Spain.

 Here's my vegan words template, you just need to use google translate to translate the words into whichever language you need.
-Here are the ones I've done so far in Swedish, Croatian and Spanish.
+Here are the ones I've done so far in Swedish, Croatian, German and Spanish.

 - Remember that your phone may not work abroad.
 I know this sounds super basic but the ability to look up a restaurant or health food store's location on your phone's map service is so ingrained that it can be easy to forget that it wont be an option abroad.
 I always print a google map of my location and mark the vegan dining options, stores and non-touristy places I'm interested in visiting.
 Make sure to include an actual address (cab drivers don't wanna see your scribbled on map!) and opening hours.